Things to Do

 The Battle of Island Mound marked the first time that Black troops engaged in Civil War combat, nearly a year before the battle depicted in the film “Glory.”

-The historic site is an unmanned facility and is overseen by Stockton State Park in Dadeville.
-The site is located in Bates County, west of Butler, at the junction of County Road 1002 (also called Marth Road) and County Road 5001 (also called Cooper Road).
+The site is located west of Butler, at the junction of County Road 1002 (also called Marth Road) and County Road 5001 (also called Cooper Road).
+The facility is unstaffed and is managed by Stockton State Park in Dadeville.

 TripAdvisor Traveler Rating (7 Reviews)